Isla-Labs/doppler-hp/README.md

 ## Attribution

-You can find the latest Doppler architecture at [WhetstoneResearch](https://github.com/whetstoneresearch).
-This repository is a forked version that contains modifications that are specific to HighPotential’s use case.
+You can learn more about the technical aspects of Doppler in their [documentation](https://docs.doppler.lol/) or [whitepaper](https://github.com/whetstoneresearch/docs/blob/main/whitepapers/doppler/Dutch_auction_Dynamic_Bonding_Curves.pdf).
+This repository is a forked version of the Doppler protocol that contains modifications that are specific to HighPotential’s use case.
 For the composable repository, we recommend visiting the canonical [Doppler](https://github.com/whetstoneresearch/doppler) version.

 ## Contact